wo2022c/irisdemo-demo-fraudprevention/README.md

 - Uses business processes and business rules to verify if the transaction should be processed or not
 - Calls the back end system to process the transaction
 - Store aggregated data about the transactions on a normalized data lake.
 The data can be used to retrain the ML model
-- Shows how applications can be built with IRIS using containers and docker-compose
+- Shows how applications can be built with IRIS using containers and docker compose

 The following image shows the architecture of the solution: